What Happens to Your Pension When You Change Jobs?

 5. Review Your Retirement Goals

-A new job is a perfect opportunity to review your wider financial goals.
+A new job is the perfect opportunity to review your wider financial goals.
 Your salary may have changed, your circumstances might be different, or your vision for retirement could have evolved.

 Ask yourself:

-- Does your investment strategy still reflect your time horizon and attitude to risk?
+• Does your investment strategy still reflect your risk profile and retirement timeline?

-Using a pension calculator can help you estimate your projected retirement income, but for more tailored insight, it’s worth getting financial advice.
-An adviser can help you model different scenarios and make adjustments to stay on track.
+Using a pension calculator can help estimate your projected retirement income, but for personalised insight, it’s worth getting financial advice.
+An adviser can help model different scenarios and make adjustments to stay on track.

-Top tip: Even small increases in contributions or better fund choices can have a big impact over time.
-Don’t wait take action now!
+Top tip: Even small increases in contributions or better fund choices can make a big difference over time—take action now!

 Final Thoughts: Why Financial Advice Matters

-Pensions may not feel urgent when you’re settling into a new job, but managing them properly during a career transition can lead to far better outcomes in the long term.
-From understanding new schemes and tracking down old pots to deciding whether to consolidate and ensuring your savings align with your goals, there’s a lot to consider.
-Much of it can have significant financial implications.
+Pensions may not feel urgent when you’re settling into a new job, but managing them properly during a career transition can lead to far better outcomes long-term.
+From understanding new schemes and tracking down old pots to deciding whether to consolidate and ensuring your savings align with your goals—there’s a lot to consider.

 That’s where professional advice can add real value.
 As Independent Financial Advisers (IFAs), we help you: